 Craftivists in Cardiff at their stitch-in outside M&S Simply Food at the train station encouraging staff and customers to support our campaign for the real Living Wage (and it worked!
 Read more here)

-Thread a love for the world we live in through all you do.
-Whilst you’re crafting with a view to encouraging others to make our planet a better place to live in, don’t forget to use materials that are kind to it too.
-You can use our ethical project kits that consist of materials that are all responsibly sourced plus instructions, tips and ‘crafterthought’ questions to reflect on alone or as a group.
+Thread care for the world we live in through all you do.
+Craftivism begins at home, so choose materials that are kind to the environment and to your fellow human beings.
+You can use our ethical project kits to ensure that every element is responsibly sourced, plus you’ll also get instructions, tips and ‘crafterthought’ questions to help you reflect on the issues individually or as a group.

 It’s true.
 The right partnership with the right group, event or charity can really open doors for you and maximise the impact your work has.
 Keep a keen eye out for the opportunities to devise mutually engaging projects with organisations that can really help promote your message to a much wider audience.
 We’ve delivered workshops for Tate, Southbank Centre, Schumacher College and others around the world.
 Always be mindful of how, as a Craftivist, you can add value for them.
 Remember, collaboration’s a two way street.

+Remember that craftivism should be a slow, gentle form of protest.
 Don’t rush.
-Relax and allow yourself a moment of clarity to think about what you’re doing and why you’re doing it.
-Rushing never led to a thoughtful, considered outcome.
+Relax and allow yourself to think about what you’re doing and why you’re doing it.
+Rushing will never help you arrive at a thoughtful, considered outcome.